Mark Wills (Born Daryl Mark Williams on August 8th, 1973) is an American country singer.

 - Moral Guardians: "Hank" was quickly pulled as a single due to objections over the line "Made a long-haired pot-smokin' hippy wanna sing along".

 - Morality Ballad: "Don't Laugh at Me," about having empathy for social outcasts.

 - Saw "Star Wars" 27 Times: Well, just 8 times, according to "19 Somethin'".

 - Self-Backing Vocalist: He sings all the vocals on "She's in Love".

 - Spoken Word in Music: "And the Crowd Goes Wild" features sports commentary by George Plaster before the final chorus.

-- Tick Tock Tune: "Loving Every Minute" has a tick-tock clock effect made with wood blocks.
+- Tick Tock Tune: "Loving Every Minute" has a synthesized tick-tock effect during the opening and final chorus.